-The Fund is a defined benefit arrangement with final salary related benefits relating to membership up to 1 April 2014 and Career Averaged Revalued Earnings ("CARE") benefits earned thereafter.
+The Fund is a defined benefit arrangement with principally final salary related benefits from contributing members up to 1 April 2014 and Career Averaged Revalued Earnings ("CARE") benefits earned thereafter.
 There is also a "50:50 Scheme Option", where members can elect to accrue 50% of the full scheme benefits in relation to the member only and pay 50% of the normal member contribution.